aleflabo/aleflabo.github.io/_pages/lab.md

 layout: page
 permalink: /bulla's lab/
 title: bulla's lab
-description: "It is amazing what you can accomplish if you do not care who gets the credit." - Harry Truman
+description: It is amazing what you can accomplish if you do not care who gets the credit. - Harry Truman
 nav: true
 nav_order: 6
 ---